Contact: Dr. Gallya Gannot, 301-451-5096, email@example.com

 Areas of specific need: molecular and cellular mucosal immunobiology, virology, genomics, proteomics, glycomics, epigenomics, metabolomics, and systems biology; development of improved animal and in vitro models; biomarkers to detect host component changes due to oral infectious diseases; functional, high throughput, incidence and high potency assays for oral pathogen detection, screening and diagnosis; oral prophylactic vaccines against HIV and other viruses causing oral lesions and diseases; novel immunotherapies and therapeutic interventions for oral infectious diseases; viral immunology and imunopathogenesis research that will enhance the ability to study oral innate, oral mucosal and adaptive immune function in oral mucosal tissues; enhancement of innate and adaptive oral immune response to HIV and other oral infections and malignancies (e.g., HPV-induced oral cancers) associated with immunocompromised conditions.

-For further information about the NIDCR AIDS and Immunosuppression Program, please contact:
+For further information about the NIDCRHIV/AIDS and Oral Health Research Program, please contact:

 Integrative Biology and Infectious Diseases Branch